- Change a Password for MySQL on Linux via Command Line

-III.
-Select a MySQL Database on Linux via Command Line
+- MySQL Select Database on Linux Via Command Line

-First we’ll login to the MySQL server from the command line with the following command:
+Log into the MySQL server from the command line with the following command.

 mysql -u root -p

-In this case, I’ve specified the user root with the -u flag, and then used the -p flag so MySQL prompts for a password.
+This command specifies the root user with the -u flag, and the -p flag is for MySQL to prompt for a password.
 Enter your current password to complete the login.

-Now switch to the appropriate MySQL database with the following command:
+Switch to the appropriate MySQL database with the following command.

 update user set password=PASSWORD('your_new_password') where User='root';